 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that contains a docket and any documents filed in the case.
 You are able to access court records via the internet service ‘Public Access to Court Electronic Records’, or at the Clay County Clerk of Court office in the jurisdiction where the case was filed.

 Every state maintains records of a person’s criminal background.
 These state databases are all connected so you can track criminal histories from another state.
 You are able to go to county courthouse and inquire, or you can check online.
-You must know which county the crime occured in, and if the crime was in a different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and if the crime was in a different state, you may have to pay for a more comprehensive search.

 A search of someone’s criminal history you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: